saleor/saleor-docs/docs/api-reference.md

 <td valign="top">[<a href="#productvariant">ProductVariant</a>]</td>
 <td>

-List of variants for the product
+List of variants for the product.

 </td>
 </tr>